Doughnut are Satan’s Minions

 Reasons to Avoid Doughnuts:

 - They are high and sugar and saturated fat.
 The sugar will pack on the pounds and you will likely not be able to stop at one.
 The American Heart Association recommends that we should have less than 6 teaspoons of sugar per day.
-You get this form a single doughnut.
+You get this from a single doughnut.

 - Most doughnut bakeries only change the oil every two weeks.
 This of the putrid mix of nastiness in that oil.
 Although I am sure it is safe, the thought curdles my stomach.
 I would just say no.

 - Doughnuts lack significant nutritional value outside of carbohydrates and fat.
 Doughnuts are made of white flour which is primarily made of simple carbohydrates.
 On top of that, doughnuts contain lots of sugar and fat.
-This makes them a highly refined, highly processed product that essentially contain no fiber.
+This makes them a highly refined, highly processed product that essentially contains no fiber.
 There is nothing but fat to slow absorption which results in them being quickly being converted to fat.

 Recommendation on Doughnuts: They should be a rare treat or not at all.
 This is especially true if you cannot stop at one or if you insulin resistance, metabolic syndrome, or diabetes.
 I hope you enjoy the spoof ads I found on the internet.